Insurance Claim Education • Wind Damage • Inspection-First • Evidence-First

 Common look-alikes

-A common misconception is that if shingles aren’t missing, there’s no wind damage.
-In reality, shingles can lift during gusts and settle back into place.
-The question is whether the event caused broken seals or creasing that reduces roof performance.
+One of the most misunderstood wind-damage issues is the idea that if shingles are still sitting in place, there was no real damage.
+In practice, shingles can lift during gusts and settle back down.
+The real question is whether uplift caused broken seals, creasing, or other changes that reduce roof performance.

-Key point: If wind lifts a shingle enough to break the seal or create creasing, the roof system can be compromised even if the shingle sits back down.
-That’s why we document sealant-strip integrity, creased tabs, and uplift indicators—not just missing shingles.
+Key point: If wind lifts a shingle enough to break the seal or create creasing, the system may be compromised even if the shingle settles back into place.
+That is why inspection needs to focus on sealant-strip integrity, crease patterns, and slope-specific evidence.

 What the protocol documents

-• Lifted tabs (where appropriate) and whether they re-seal
+• Lifted tabs and whether they can re-seal

-• Crease lines / mat deformation consistent with uplift
+• Crease lines or mat deformation consistent with uplift

-• Directional patterns by slope and edge zones
+• Directional patterns by slope and edge zone

-• Widespread seal failure can’t be reliably solved with isolated tabs
+• Widespread seal failure may not be solved by isolated tab repairs

-• Matching + re-sealing may not restore pre-loss performance
+• Matching and re-sealing may not restore pre-loss performance

-• Multiple slopes can be affected even if one slope looks worst
+• Multiple slopes can be affected even when one looks worst

 Wear & Tear vs. Wind Uplift: Why the Difference Matters

-“Wear & tear” is a common claim outcome when wind indicators aren’t presented clearly.
-The Inspector Roofing Protocol™ separates: age-related conditions from storm-related uplift indicators using a Haag-aligned inspection methodology.
-If you’re comparing storm types, hail claims often rely on impact logic and collateral indicators—see: claims after hail damage.
+“Wear and tear” is a common claim outcome when wind indicators are not presented clearly.
+The Inspector Roofing Protocol™ separates age-related conditions from storm-related uplift indicators using a Haag-aligned approach.

 Wind indicators often include

-• Broken seals / sealant-strip failure in exposed zones
+• Broken seals or sealant-strip failure in exposed areas

-• Missing/displaced shingles tied to the storm window
+• Missing or displaced shingles tied to the storm window

 Why carriers argue “non-storm”